temenostech/temenos-platform-documentation/docfx_project/home/docstore/techguides/t24-development.md

  - Tortoise Git(locally)  - download from [here](https://tortoisegit.org/download/ "Tortoise")

 A development package (containing Design Studio, T24 libraries and TAFJ) is provided by Temenos MarketPlace and it is pre-configured in order to be able to introspect T24 application hosted in MarketPlace Could Infrastructure.
-This package is adapted according to the T24 version of your sandbox and it is provided as a zip file.
-After extracting it in your local machine to any folder, the bellow folders and files should exist:
+This package is adapted according to the T24 version of your sandbox and it is provided as a .zip file.
+After extracting it in your local machine to any location, the bellow folders and files should exist:
 ![dev package](./images/dev-package.png)
 The development package is pre-configured to be extracted in _C:\TemenosDev_ path.
 If the package is extracted in another path(Your_DEV_Path), make sure you make the bellow changes to the development package:
  - in _tafj.link file_ from Your_DEV_Path\DesignStudio\dropins folder, update the path variable with the new path to _TAFJ\eclipse_ folder.(make sure you use '/' as separator between folders)
- - in _tafj.properties_ from Your_DEV_Path\TAFJ\conf, update lines 13,26 and 42 based on Your_DEV_Path.
+ - in _tafj.properties_ from Your_DEV_Path\TAFJ\conf, update lines 13, 26 and 42 based on Your_DEV_Path.
  - if a project already exists in your DesignStudio workspace, in _Launch T24 Packager (TAFJ).launch_ file from Your_DEV_Path\DesignStudio\workspace\YOUR-project-packager, lines 9, 10 and 11 must be updated accordingly to Your_Path.

-In case of extracting from/load in the database data (.d) files, a series of updates must be added to _tafj.properties_ file from Your_DEV_Path\TAFJ\conf:
+To be able to interogate the sandbox database, a series of updates must be applied to _tafj.properties_ file from Your_DEV_Path\TAFJ\conf:
 | **Property**  		| Value	|
 |-					|-		|
 |temn.tafj.jdbc.url		|	jdbc:h2:tcp://**Your_Sandbox_Database_IP**/TAFJDB;MODE=Oracle;TRACE_LEVEL_FILE=0; TRACE_LEVEL_SYSTEM_OUT=0;DB_CLOSE_ON_EXIT=FALSE;FILE_LOCK=NO; IFEXISTS=TRUE;CACHE_SIZE=131072;MVCC=TRUE;LOCK_TIMEOUT=30000   |